Patrick Hamilton (martyr)

-Patrick Hamilton (1504 – 29 February 1528) was a Scottish churchman and an early Protestant Reformer in Scotland.
-He travelled to Europe, where he met several of the leading reformed thinkers, before returning to Scotland to preach.
-He was tried as a heretic by Archbishop James Beaton, found guilty and handed over to secular authorities to be burnt at the stake in St Andrews as Scotland's first martyr of the Reformation.
+Patrick Hamilton (1504 – 29 February 1528) was a Scottish Roman Catholic priest and an early Protestant Reformer in Scotland.
+He travelled to Europe, where he met several of the leading reformed thinkers, before returning to Scotland to preach the doctrines of Lutheranism.
+Hamilton began preaching in Scotland in 1527 and was invited as a friend by Archbishop James Beaton to a conference in St. Andrews.
+Instead, he was tried for heresy by an Ecclesiastical tribunal led by Archbishop Beaton.
+He was found guilty, handed over to the secular executioner, and burnt at the stake in St Andrews.

+Hamilton's judges considered themselves to be defending the Catholic Church in Scotland and enforcing the traditional principle of Canon law that "error has no rights"; Hamilton's calm demeanor in the face of death won the admiration of those present and his death was widely publicized using the new technologies of the Gutenberg Revolution.
+Hamilton's trial and execution accordingly backfired dramatically, as still often happens during religious persecution of any kind.
+After Hamilton's death, others who had Lutheran New Testaments or who professed Protestant doctrines were also burned or sentenced to severe punishments, while others fled the country.
+Since the Scottish Reformation Parliament of 1560, the site of Hamilton's execution has been treated with enormous respect, even by the students and faculty of the University of St Andrews.

 Early life

-He was the second son of Sir Patrick Hamilton of Kincavil and Catherine Stewart, daughter of Alexander, Duke of Albany, second son of James II of Scotland.
+Hamilton was the second son of Sir Patrick Hamilton of Kincavil and Margaret Stewart, daughter of Alexander, Duke of Albany, second son of James II of Scotland.
 He was born in the diocese of Glasgow, probably at his father's estate of Stanehouse in Lanarkshire, and was most likely educated at Linlithgow.
 In 1517 he was appointed titular Abbot of Fearn Abbey, Ross-shire.
 The income from this position paid for him to study at the University of Paris, where he became a Master of the Arts in 1520.
 It was in Paris, where Martin Luther's writings were already exciting much discussion, that he first learnt the doctrines he would later uphold.
 According to sixteenth century theologian Alexander Ales, Hamilton subsequently went to Leuven, attracted probably by the fame of Erasmus, who in 1521 had his headquarters there.